cubee-cb/linux-vr-compat/FEDORA-WiVRn-Envision.md

         - If you store some of your mod data outside the instance, don't forget to ensure those paths are here too.
             - I accidentally removed mine, causing Distant Horizons to be unable to load or generate chunks and Figura to crash the game.
 - Full-body tracking (FBT):
-    - XRizer does not currently support trackers, so native trackers are non-functional at time of writing. (by "native trackers", I mean ones passed through from Monado, such as Vives and SlimeVR via the SolarXR protocol)
-        - Native trackers will probably work with Rin's experimental branch for XRizer.
+    - XRizer requires a branch for native tracker support.
+See RinLovesYou's fork/branches.
     - Vivecraft will claim there are trackers, but calibrating will attach all body parts to the head, turning you into a solid plank.
         - This *might* work properly with OpenComposite or when there are actual trackers.
     - Using SlimeVR OSC trackers seems to work at first, but calibrating results in all parts being locked to the head as before.
-        - Perhaps Vivecraft ignores all OSC trackers if any native trackers exist?
+        - Perhaps Vivecraft will not calibrate to OSC trackers if any native trackers exist?
 - Rebinding controls:
     - Place the `xrizer`/`OpenComposite` directory in the instance's `minecraft` folder. (next to `options.txt`)
     - Default bindings are in the `minecraft/openvr` folder, or you can try to find your SteamVR bindings somewhere inside SteamVR's workshop folder.